signupsoftware/TEMP-Docs-BC/docs/user-manual/3-business-functionality/15-payment-validation-and-payment-suggestion.md

 #### Setup ExFlow Data Capture

 The field *“Pay-to-Account”* in ExFlow Data Capture needs to be added in document header section.
+Read more about this under [Field Mapping](https://docs.signupsoftware.com/business-central/docs/user-manual/technical/field-mapping)

 #### Payment Validation in ExFlow Setup